 Posted by Alyssa O’Donnell on May 24, 2017

 We consider ourselves a grassroots company here in Burlington, so when looking at community service opportunities, we wanted to give back to our local community.
 I began the April Helping Wings kickoff with two groups of volunteers at BINA Farm in Lexington, Massachusetts.
-In groups of 10, we volunteered two days from 10-12 at the farm, spreading woodchips on their Sensory Trail and building them a “Black Duck Pond” sensory stop on their trail with materials (and 200 black ducks) donated by our company.
+In groups of 10, we volunteered two days from 10 to 12 at the farm, spreading woodchips on their Sensory Trail and building them a “Black Duck Pond” sensory stop on their trail with materials (and 200 black ducks) donated by our company.
 With gorgeous weather, it was a great excuse to get out of the office and give back to a place that truly makes the impossible happen for their riders.
 We had such a fun time working outside and getting to meet the people and animals at BINA Farm.
 They have an amazing group of horses, each with their own unique story.

 BINA Farm was a great success and set the bar for our Burlington Food Pantry and Power of Flowers events that followed.
 Right down the street from our office, we had a volunteer day at the Burlington Food Pantry.
 Our volunteers stocked shelves and helped to unload shipments and donations.
 It made for a great local event, accommodating 10 volunteers, indoor volunteer opportunity and close proximity to the office.